msti/cloud-zoom/README.md

 # Cloud Zoom for Drupal

-This is an updated version of the [Cloud zoom](https://www.drupal.org/project/cloud_zoom) drupal module that adds the following issues:
+This is an updated version of the [Cloud zoom](https://www.drupal.org/project/cloud_zoom) drupal module that fixes the following issues:

 # Fixed Issues